 Expense assumptions are based on the estimated administrative costs for the current year.
 These are separated into acquisition, maintenance and claims processing costs.
-The expenses are allocated between products, and further by acquisition and maintenance costs.
-The expenses assumed aim to reflect the expected future inflation and business volumes in 2021, as well as the changes to the Company.
+The expenses are allocated between products.
+The expenses assumed aim to reflect the expected future inflation and business volumes in 2022, as well as the changes to the Company.